Languages of the Roman Empire: Geographical distribution

+Map of the Roman Empire in 180 AD with the regional languages.

-Italian peninsula and Sicily
+Italian Peninsula and Sicily

 In Italy, the written use of Latin had replaced Oscan—like Latin, an Italic language—and Etruscan by the end of the 1st century AD.
 Oscan graffiti are preserved by the eruption of Vesuvius in AD 79 at Pompeii and Herculaneum, which was in the Oscan region, and a couple may date before or after an earlier regional earthquake in AD 62.
 In the mid-1st century, the emperor Claudius, who had keen antiquarian interests, knew Etruscan and wrote a multi-volume history of the Etruscans, but the work has not survived.

 Multilingualism had been characteristic of Sicily for centuries, resulting from occupations by the Carthaginians, Greeks, and Romans.
 While the slave trade during the Republican period brought speakers of Greek and other languages from the East to the island, Greek was the language of higher-status persons such as government officials and businessmen during the Imperial era.
 Immigration to Sicily in the early Empire originated more often in places where Latin was spoken than in Greek-speaking areas.
 African speakers of Latin were a significant presence in Sicily.
 Christian inscriptions are far more likely to be in Greek.
 In late antiquity, Greek-Latin bilingualism was common enough that it would have been acquired through everyday personal interaction.
 The Jewish communities of Syracuse seem to have been bilingual in Greek and Hebrew.
 There is some Sicilian evidence of Syriac.